MichielsenM/mesa-summer-school-2023/docs/Maxilab.md

 <strong>Walk me through it:</strong> The hint details how to implement each suggested step <br>
 <strong>Show me how its done:</strong> Jump directly to the solutions below <br>

-We want to get rid of this discontinuity by modifying our <code>IGW_D_mix</code> subroutine to automatically change the diffusive mixing coefficient to 10<sup>4</sup> when the original diffusive mixing profile drops below this value, which we'll call $D_{\rm env, 0}$ .
-To accomplish this, we need to find the first zone numbe, which we'll call `k0`,r where `D_mix` is less than or equal to $10^4$ when going from the core to the surface of the stellar model.
-Reminder that this is backward of how `MESA` indexes arrays, where 1 is the surface and `s% nz` is the center.
+We want to get rid of this discontinuity by modifying our <code>IGW_D_mix</code> subroutine to automatically change the diffusive mixing coefficient to 10<sup>4</sup> when the original diffusive mixing profile drops below this value, which we'll call $D_{\rm env, 0}$.
+To accomplish this, we need to find the first zone number, which we'll call `k0`,r where `D_mix` is less than or equal to $10^4$ when going from the core to the surface of the stellar model.
+A reminder that this is backward of how `MESA` indexes arrays, where 1 is the surface and `s% nz` is the center.
 We also want to make sure that we aren't overwriting any subsurface convection zones that might show up, so we will only modify `s% D_mix` in regions with no convection.

-Additionally, it would also be nice to be able to change this value, $D_{\rm env, 0}$ , from the inlist, rather than having it hard coded in run_star_extras (which requires us to re-compile MESA every time we make a change).
+Additionally, it would also be nice to be able to change this value, $D_{\rm env, 0}$, from the inlist, rather than having it hard coded in run_star_extras (which requires us to re-compile MESA every time we make a change).